 However, it is not enough to say that we worship in the name of Jesus.
 There is no “magic” in the name of Jesus – simply saying that we worship (or, really, do anything) in his name does not mean that we are truly doing something unto God.
 This is because, as A. W. Tozer writes in his book Whatever Happened to Worship, that “that the name and the nature of Jesus are one.”
 If we fail to recognize who Jesus is, it doesn’t matter if we say we worship in his name – we don’t really know him, and therefore can’t do something unto him.
 Isaiah 29:13 describes this condition:

 And the Lord said: “…people draw near with their mouth and honor me with their lips, while their hearts are far from me, and their fear of me is a commandment taught by men.”

 Isaiah 29:13 ESV

 We can speak the name of Jesus, honoring him with our lips, but be far away from him.
 For Jesus to be the object of our worship, we much know him personally as God.
-You would probably not bow down before a stranger or kiss the hand of a person you’ve never heard of (if it weren’t the cultural norm).
+You would probably not bow down before a stranger or kiss the hand of a person you’ve never met (if it weren’t the cultural norm).
 If we don’t know Jesus, we would not bow before him or kiss him, and, therefore, cannot worship him.

 In worship, we invoke a personal relationship with the God who is ever-transforming us into his image.
 We don’t worship in his name only because we realize that such worship is paltry compared to total adoration for the one who took us from death to life.
 As Psalm 139:14 says, “I praise you, for I am fearfully and wonderfully made.
 Wonderful are your works; my soul knows it very well” (ESV).
 We worship Jesus because we know him and his love for each of us.